Northrop Grumman MQ-8 Fire Scout

 The Northrop Grumman MQ-8 Fire Scout is an unmanned autonomous helicopter developed by Northrop Grumman for use by the United States Armed Forces.
 The Fire Scout is designed to provide reconnaissance, situational awareness, aerial fire support and precision targeting support for ground, air and sea forces.
 The initial RQ-8A version was based on the Schweizer 330, while the enhanced MQ-8B was derived from the Schweizer 333.
 The larger MQ-8C Fire Scout variant is based on the Bell 407.

-As of February 2018, 23 aircraft of the MQ-8B variant were in service with the U.S. Navy.
+In February 2018, 23 MQ-8Bs were in service with the U.S. Navy.
 The MQ-8B was retired from service in October 2022.

 Design and development

 RQ-8A

 As the US Navy was withdrawing its RQ-2 Pioneers from service, it began to seek a second generation UAV.
 The Navy requirement specified a vertical takeoff & landing (VTOL) aircraft, with a payload capacity of 90 kg (200 lb), a range of 125 miles (200 km), an endurance on station of three hours at an altitude of 20000 ft, and the ability to land on a ship in a 29 mph wind.
 The UAV was to fly 190 hours before planned maintenance.

 There were three finalists in the competition, which was designated "VTOL-UAV" or "VTUAV".
 Bell, Sikorsky, and a collaboration of Teledyne Ryan and Schweizer Aircraft submitted designs.
 The Ryan-Schweizer UAV was selected as the winner in the spring of 2000.
 The RQ-8A Fire Scout, as it was named, was a derivative of the Schweizer three-passenger, turbine powered 330SP helicopter, with a new fuselage, new fuel system, and UAV electronics and sensors.

 The initial prototype of the Fire Scout was piloted in initial tests, flying autonomously for the first time in January 2000.
 The Rolls-Royce 250-C20 turbine engine ran on JP-8 and JP-5 jet fuel (the latter of which has a higher flashpoint and is considered safe for shipboard storage and use).

 The Fire Scout was to be fitted with a sensor ball turret that carries electro-optic and infrared cameras, and a laser range finder.
 It was to be controlled over a data link derived from the Northrop Grumman RQ-4 Global Hawk UAV, operating over a line of sight to a distance of 172 miles (280 km).
 The control system was to be fitted onto a ship, or could be carried on a Humvee light vehicle for US Marine service.